Charlotte Talks: 'The Last Castle' The Story Behind The Biltmore House

 His friends were building summer cottages, but he didn’t want his in Newport with everyone else.
 Instead, he looked south to Asheville.
 Those dreams for a cottage turned into the 175,000-square foot Biltmore House, America’s largest home, a temple to the Gilded Age.

 That home has become a tourist attraction allowing ordinary folks to peer into the lavish lifestyle of a by-gone era.
-Its history is storied and fascinating and told in Denise Kiernan’s new book The Last Castle.
+Its history is storied and fascinating and told in Denise Kiernan’s book The Last Castle.
 She shares the story with us.

 Denise Kiernan - Author of The Last Castle: The Epic Story of Love, Loss, and American Royalty in the Nation’s Largest Home.
 She is also the author of The Girls of Atomic City and several other books.